edgedb/edgedb-python/docs/api/asyncio_con.rst

     .. py:coroutinemethod:: start()

-        Enter the transaction or savepoint block.
+        Start a transaction or create a savepoint.

     .. py:coroutinemethod:: commit()